Doing keyword research has become a big must in both Google and YouTube.

-And KW Finder makes keyword research easy while giving you the information you need to make data driven decisions.
-If you want a bit more complexity, you can try Long Tail Pro.
+KW Finder makes keyword research easy while giving you the information you need to make data driven decisions.
+If you want a bit more complexity, you can try Long Tail Pro or Ahrefs.

 Whatever tool you ultimately use to find keywords, whether it's a paid or a free version, just make sure that you put in the effort of looking for the gold in keyword research.